msdev87/Cilialyzer/download.md

             setTimeout(redirectToDownload, 2000); // Redirect after a short delay (2 seconds)

         } else {
-            alert("Failed to submit.
-Please check your input and try again.");
+            // On failure, redirect to the download page directly alert("Failed to submit.
+You will be redirected to the download page.");
+            redirectToDownload();
         }
     }).catch(error => {
         console.error("Error:", error);
         alert("An error occurred.
-Please try again.");
+You will be redirected to the download page.");
+        redirectToDownload();
     });
 }